MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 ## Installation

-Jinja can be installed using the Julia package manager.
+OteraEngine can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run.
 ```
-pkg > add Jinja
+pkg > add OteraEngine
 ```

 ## Usage